 Workbench Organization Solutions

-Organizing a workbench is always a job.
+Organizing a bench is always a job.
 From woodworkers storing glue bottles and clamps off the bench to automotive enthusiasts looking for wrench and hammer storage the challenge of a clean bench is constant.

 But remember, as a popular tool supplier notes, a key to storage must be to improve access and use of your tools.
 Otherwise, a cleaner bench with hidden tools might just defeat the purpose.

-Types of Workbench Organizers
+Types of Organizers

 While a woodworking enthusiast will know what is best to move their tools off the bench, a homeowner might not know exactly how to best clean the bench.